- Program Areas

 Novel Energetic Polyphosphazene Polymer Binder System for Environmentally Benign Rocket Propellants

-The objective of this project is to develop the next generation of environmentally benign propellants for use in weapons systems by introducing cutting edge energetic materials as replacements for toxic lead catalysts and RDX explosives.
-The resultant propellants should meet key performance parameters and an improved level of insensitivity to unwanted initiation.
+The overall main objective of this SERDP Exploratory Development (SEED) project was to develop and demonstrate the next generation propellants for use in weapons systems that display a more acceptable environmental impact and toxicity by introducing cutting edge energetic materials as replacements for toxic lead catalysts and the nitrogenous poly-cyclic RDX explosive.

-This limited-scope project will investigate the viability of developing a new class of minimum signature propellants utilizing nitrato/azido functionalized polyphosphazene that provide an energetically dense polymer backbone with superior low-temperature properties compared to existing energetic polymers.
-The application of a polyphosphazene energetic (PPZ-E) polymer system with a polymer backbone that contains higher enthalpy functional groups (-ONO2, -N3) will allow reaction kinetics and heats of combustion to control burn rate parameters rather than catalytic kinetics, thus eliminating the need for lead or any other metal burn rate modifiers.
-Similarly, RDX nitramine content will be replaced with more thermodynamically stable energetics--diamino dinitroethylene (FOX-7), guanylurea dinitramide (FOX-12), or similar ingredients stabilized by hydrogen bonding, overlapping Pi orbitals, and resonance structures--that respond more favorably to various stimuli.
+This limited-scope project was directed towards demonstrating a novel binder system using an energetically functionalized polyphosphazene backbone augmented with insensitive energetic fillers as the RDX replacement.
+The investigation was conducted to ascertain the viability of developing a new class of minimum signature propellants using nitrato/azido functionalized polyphosphazenes that provide an energetically dense polymer backbone with significantly superior low-temperature properties compared to existing energetic polymers.
+In addition, the application of a polyphosphazene energetic (PPZ-E) polymer system with a polymer backbone that contains higher enthalpy functional groups (–ONO2, -N3) would allow reaction kinetics and heats of combustion to control burn-rate parameters rather than catalytic kinetics, thus eliminating the need for lead or any other metal burn-rate modifiers.
+Similarly, RDX nitramine content would also be replaced with significantly more thermodynamically stable energetics that respond more favorably to various stimuli.
+These energetics would include 1,1-Diamino-2,2-dinitroethylene (FOX-7), Guanylurea dinitramide (FOX-12), or similar ingredients stabilized by hydrogen bonding, overlapping Pi orbitals, and resonance structures.